nearform/react-patterns-workshop/src/challenges/step-10-ssr/README.md

 # Step 11 SSR

-For this step go to `src/pages/index.js` to implement your solution
+For this step you will also need to update `src/pages/index.js`.